novoalab/nanoRMS/README.md

 ![alt text](./img/pca.png "PCA")

-### 4. Predict changes in RNA modification stoichiometry
+### 4.Estimation of RNA modification via binning RNA reads into 2 clusters (modified and unmodified)

 #### a) Using KMEANS clustering